darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 ![THL002-01](../img/THL002/THL002-06.JPG)

-If we were expecting to see this file, created as a result of the VBScript that we ran with the event consumer, written to disk by wscript.exe we will be disappointed.
+If we were expecting to see this file, written to disk by wscript.exe we will be disappointed.

 This time though, Sysmon seems to have noticed that a malicious event subscription was created and here we have it:
 {% highlight powershell%}